 The concept of a national association of Student Chapters of the AVMA was first proposed to students who attended the 1966 AVMA Convention in Louisville, Kentucky.
 For the next five years veterinary students, under AVMA guidance, examined the need for such an organization.
 In 1969 the University of California Student Chapter of the AVMA elected a committee to lay the framework for the proposed national student association.
 In May of that year, the "National Conference of Student Chapters of the AVMA" (NCSCAVMA) came into being.
 Its key objectives were patterned after those of the parent AVMA: ". . . to advance the science and art of veterinary medicine, including its relationship to agriculture and public health."
-In 1972 the name of the organization was changed to the Student American Veterinary Medical Association (SAVMA), and today includes 29 student chapters with a total membership of over 10,000 students.
+In 1972 the name of the organization was changed to the Student American Veterinary Medical Association (SAVMA), and at the end of the 2015-2016 membership year there were 35 student chapters and 1 student association organization with a total membership of 16,989 students.
 Veterinary students studying outside of the US where a student chapter does not exist are welcome to become associate members.

 The Student American Veterinary Medical Association (SAVMA) exists to support, empower, and inspire all veterinary students in improving their lives, education, and career, along with securing a better future for our profession through collaboration with our parent organization, the American Veterinary Medical Association (AVMA).

 The objective of SAVMA shall be to introduce veterinary students to the concept of organized veterinary medicine; to promote, enhance and support professionalism and veterinary medical education; and to encourage the development and empowerment of students as leaders in the profession of veterinary medicine and the community as a whole.